pyeve/eve/docs/features.rst

     }

 That is, ``contact.phone`` has been reset to its default value.
-This might now been the desired behavior.
+This might not been the desired behavior.
 To change it, you can set ``normalize_on_patch`` (or ``NORMALIZE_ON_PATCH`` globally) to ``False``.
 Now the updated document will look like this: